jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/differences-between-sast-sca-dast/index.md

 - The earlier you remediate,
   the more you save on economic costs.

-- When done manually in combination with tools, it yields results with low rates of false positives and false negatives.
+- When done manually in combination with SAST tools, it yields results with low rates of false positives and false negatives.

 ### What is SCA?